Avisek9/ecommerce-app/README.md

 - Order placement and management
 - Backend REST APIs built with Spring Boot
 - Frontend built with React.js
-- Data persistence using Hibernate, JPA, and H2 in-memory database
+- Data persistence using Hibernate, JPA, and in-memory Database: H2 (for development; can be switched to MySQL/PostgreSQL)
 - Responsive UI for seamless user experience

 ## Technology Stack